 What many have not considered is that some people already have risen from the dead in the Old Testament prior to Christ’s resurrection and also post-resurrection in the New Testament.

 Think about it.

-The plain fact is that Christ was not the first man to rise from the dead; therefore, this becomes a problem for those who say that this proves that “Jesus is God,” or proof of his “deity.”
+The plain fact is that Christ was not the first man to rise from the dead; therefore, this becomes a problem for those who say that this proves that he is God or proof of deity.

 That the Christ must suffer and that, by BEING THE FIRST TO RISE FROM THE DEAD, he would proclaim light both to our people and to the Gentiles.” – Acts 26:23

 Do we not have a major discrepancy here?

 Was there not already people already raised from the dead prior to Christ?